Riggstadt/Photodiode_Amplifier/README.md

 This circuit presents two poles, one at $f_{p1}=\frac{1}{2\pi\cdot R_{F}C_{F}}$ and one at $f_{p2}=\frac{GBP\cdot C_{F}}{2\pi\cdot(C_{I}+C_{F})}$.
 The first pole acts as the dominant pole of the system, having the greater impact on limiting the Bandwidth of the circuit. $C_{I}$ is the total input capacitance (photodiode capacitance and parasitic op-amp input capacitance), while $C_{F}$ is the chosen value of the compensation capacitor.

 Of great importance to our design workflow, the Q-factor has several values of great interest to us.
-Any second order system can be underdamped, overdamped or criticaly damped.
+Any second order system can be underdamped, overdamped or critically damped.
 Q-factor has great impact on rise-time ($t_{r}$) and overshoot ($PO$).
 We would like to have a signal with no overshoot and no rise-time.
 This is, however, impossible, a compromise is desirable.

 -  Underdamped systems have short rise-times, but large overshoots and settling times